sedostheatre/sedos.co.uk/input/shows/2016-london-road.md

 RedirectFrom:
   - 2016/londonroad.htm
 ---
-**A new production of an inspiring 5-star hit that's part musical, part documentary.**
+**A new production of an inspiring five-star hit that's part musical, part documentary.**

 In 2006 the everyday life of the town of Ipswich was shattered by the discovery of the bodies of five women.